rnestler/rnestler.github.io-source/content/articles/2017/2017-04-08_visiting_shackspace.rst

 :status: draft
 :summary: Visiting the shackspace

 I arrived at Stuttgart at 5 pm.
-During the trainsride I asked on the
+During the trainride I asked on the
-#shackspace IRC channel if someboy could recommend a place to stay.
+#shackspace IRC channel if somebody could recommend a place to stay.
 All they
 told me was I should avoid the "Ambiente".
 So I booked a hotel room close to the shackspace which is 15 minutes from the main train station.